X

 HealthPathways benefits

-Patients benefit from general practice and other services being able to do more for them in the community, from the greater clarity clinicians can provide about the appropriateness and likelihood of obtaining further specialist services, and about alternative options.
+Patients benefit when general practice and other services can do more for them in the community.
+They also benefit when clinicians can provide greater clarity about the appropriateness and likelihood of obtaining further specialist services and alternative options.

 *Looking to the Future: a survey of HealthPathways users by Canterbury Initiative in 2013.

-Clinicians benefit through relationship building with their primary care and hospital specialist colleagues as they localise HealthPathways, and through greater confidence and options in managing their patients.
+Clinicians benefit by building relationships with their primary care and hospital specialist colleagues as they localise HealthPathways.
+They also gain greater certainty in the options for managing their patients.

 HealthPathways platform